EmpPowiUDE/NovalandGuide/docs/source/DataCollection.rst

 During the data collection
 =======================
 During the session, you can view various features that allow you to observe the activities of participants.
-These are displayed at the top of the session, and below are listed some of the key functions:

-Monitor
-_________________
-[@Raphael: Bitte hier korrigieren: Im Monitor Panel in oTree sieht man nichts von Dyno-Load etc..
-Bitte einen Absatz zu Monitoring bei Heroku zu Last etc. und einen zum Monitoring auf der Novaland-Seite vom Fortschritt der participants erstellen.]
-The 'Monitor' window displays real-time metrics such as the number of dynos running, the amount of CPU and memory being used, and the number of requests being processed.
-It also provides alerts if there are any issues or errors with your application.

 Data
 ___________________